brunobrunheroto/FullStackRecipeBlog/README.md

 ## <ins>Goals</ins>

 <p>This project was done with academic purposes.
-It aims to build a web aplication capable of executing CRUD commands on a web aplication.</p>
+It aims to build a web aplication capable of executing CRUD commands.</p>

 ## <ins>Technologies</ins>